Vladislav-Boiko/immutableql/README.md

 \
 **remove(boolean)**

-The remove funciton takes same parameters as the where function an operates in a very similar way.
+The remove function takes same parameters as the where function an operates in a very similar way.
 It sets the 'whered' values to nulls if called on a property value position, or removes the key from the final object if used on the key search position:

 ```js
 import { evolve, remove, } from 'immutableql';